 Sometimes we get the same questions again and again.
 While I love talking about the inherent potential of Karate Kata, and many of the answers are also presented on our DVDs and in our books, here are some of the frequently requested answers:

-You can see the DVDs in $$$s here, and in £££s here.
+You can see the DVDs in £££s here.
 Our payment system means that you can pay in your own currency.
 Naturally the rates depend on what's happening with the exchange rates.

 How do you know your applications are the original applications?